plourr03/nba_betting_agent/README.md

 ## User IDs

-Each user gets a unique ID to track their conversation history.
-You can:
-- Use the automatically generated ID
-- Set a custom ID by entering your username when prompted
+Each user Set a custom ID by entering your username when prompted

 ## Technologies Used